DEF CON: History

-In 2021, DEF CON 29 was held on August 5-8 in-person in Las Vegas and virtually (via Twitch and Discord).
-In-person attendees were required wear masks in conference areas and to show proof to COVID-19 vaccination.
+In 2021, DEF CON 29 was held on August 5–8 in-person in Las Vegas and virtually (via Twitch and Discord).
+In-person attendees were required to wear masks in conference areas and to show proof of COVID-19 vaccination.
 Attendees with verified vaccine records (verified by a 3rd party) were given a wristband which was required for entry into the conference areas.